sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 1. You can close the Marketplace tab once the install is complete.

 1. Add Version Assembly Task to the Build Definition.
-Click **CODE** to open the code hub.
+Click **BUILD** to open the build hub.
 In the left menu, find the **Xamarin CI** build and click it.
 Then click the **Edit** link in the main view to open the definition.

 1. Click **Add build step...** and scroll down in the Build tasks to the **Version Assembly** task.
 This task was installed when you installed the Marketplace extension.
 Click the **Add** button to add it to the definition before closing the Add Task dialog.